nmstate/kubernetes-nmstate/docs/user-guide-policy-configure-linux-bridge.md

-# Tutorial: Create an Linux Bridge and Connect it to a Node Interface
+# Tutorial: Create a Linux Bridge and Connect it to a Node Interface

 Use Node Network Configuration Policy to configure a new linux bridge `br1` connected to node interface `eth1`.